FoxTale-Labs/nodeactyl-v1-support/README.md

 Promo to Linux123123 for making readme in concept with EiskalterFreund and credits to BearTS

-IMPORTANT FOR ALL USERS WHO ALREADY ARE USING THIS PACKAGE:
+IMPORTANT FOR ALL USERS WHO ALREADY ARE USING THIS PACKAGE WITH VERSION 1.1.2-X OR 1.1.2:
 ----------------------------------------------------------------------------------------------------
 Reinstall my api because i messed up versions using `npm`:
 ```